Opportunities for Children

 - The program successfully met its goals

-- My organization has a current grant through one of the other iFund opportunities (Access to Health Care or Services for the Elderly).
+My organization has a current grant through one of the other iFund opportunities (Access to Health Care or Services for Older Adults.)
 Am I eligible to apply for the Opportunities for Children iFund grant?

 Yes, but only if it is for a different program.
 We will not consider funding the same program with two different iFund grants.